Boston (band): Greatest Hits and Corporate America (1997–2006)

 Boston released a compilation album in 1997, titled simply Boston: Greatest Hits.
-The album featured all of the band's hit singles except "We're Ready", "Can'tcha Say (You Believe In Me)/Still In Love", and "I Need Your Love" along with three new songs, "Higher Power", "Tell Me", and an instrumental version of the "Star Spangled Banner".
+The album featured all of the band's hit singles except "We're Ready", "Can'tcha Say (You Believe In Me)/Still In Love", and "I Need Your Love", but included three new songs, "Higher Power", "Tell Me", and an instrumental version of the "Star Spangled Banner".
 Smith and Sikes left the band in late 1997 and recorded an album together.

 Scholz headed back to the studio in 1998 to begin work on a fifth album, which eventually turned out to be Corporate America.
-The title track of "Corporate America" was uploaded by Tom Scholz to MP3.com under the pseudonym of "Downer's Revenge" in early 2002 in order to test the album's appeal to a younger demographic.
-The song reached No. 2 on the progressive rock charts on the website for two weeks.
+The title track of "Corporate America" was uploaded by Tom Scholz to MP3.com under the pseudonym of "Downer's Revenge" in early 2002 to test the album's appeal to a younger demographic.
+The song reached number two on the progressive rock charts on the website for two weeks.

 November 2002 marked the release of Corporate America on the independent label Artemis Records.
 This album featured the largest Boston lineup ever; returning members included Delp and Cosmo on rhythm guitar and lead vocals, Scholz on lead guitar and keyboards, and Gary Pihl on guitar, along with new members Anthony Cosmo on rhythm guitar, Jeff Neal on drums, and Kimberley Dahme on bass, acoustic guitar, and vocals.
 Dahme, Delp, and Cosmo all contributed lead vocals to the album.
+Due to lack of promotion on Artemis Records' part, Tom Scholz sued Artemis.
+Artemis settled and subsequently went out of business, but with that took that album with them.
+The album has been out of print for 20 years.
 The group embarked on a national tour in support of the album in 2003 and 2004.
 In 2006, the first two Boston albums appeared in remastered form.